ambujtewari/stats306-winter2021/README.md

 **Email**: [apolani@umich.edu](mailto:apolani@umich.edu)

 ## Grading

 The final grade in the course will be determined by your scores in homework, a midterm exam, and a final exam using the weights given below.

 - Homeworks (30%)
 - Midterm Exam (30%)
 - Final Exam (40%)

-Grading will be on a fixed scale as follows.
+Final grade in this course grading will be awarded using the grading scheme below.
 - 99-100: A+
 - 95-98.9: A
 - 90-94.9: A-